maxitg/SetReplace/README.md

 #### AllEventsEdgesList (aka AllExpressions)

 `"AllEventsEdgesList"` returns the list of edges throughout history.
-This is distinct from a catenated `"StateList"`, as the edge will not appear twice if it moved from one generation to the next without being involved in an event.
+This is distinct from a catenated `"StateList"`, as the edge does not appear twice if it moved from one generation to the next without being involved in an event.

 Compare for instance the output of `"StatesList"` for a system where only one replacement is made per generation
 ```